mommermi/mommermi.github.io/content/en/research/2024-07-12-Multimodal_Diffusion_for_Self_Supervised_Pretraining/index.md

 ---
 date: 2024-07-12
 title: Multimodal Diffusion for Self-Supervised Pretraining
-summary: |
-  Deep learning models based on diffusion processes have shown great potential in a range of generative tasks, such as image generation.
-For remote sensing applications, generative models are not that common.
-The question that we tried to answer is whether diffusion processes can be used to efficiently pretrain models for discriminative tasks?
 tags:
 - Earth Observation
 - Deep Learning
 - Diffusion
 - Multimodal
 - Self-supervised Learning
-thumbnail_image: diffusion_qualitative_sample.png
 ---

+Deep learning models based on diffusion processes have shown great potential in a range of generative tasks, such as image generation.
+For remote sensing applications, generative models are not that common.
+The question that we tried to answer is whether diffusion processes can be used to efficiently pretrain models for discriminative tasks?

 Diffusion processes are best known for training image-from-text models.
 The idea behind diffusion processes is rather simple: you take an image and gradually destroy the information by applied Gaussian noise.
 A diffusion model will now learn to reconstruct the original information (i.e., remove the noise) between two steps.
 Fully trained, these models are able to create photo-realistic images from noise.